samhoogantink/multerize/README.md

 # Multerize

 Multerize is a Hono middleware for handling `multipart/form-data`, which is primarily used for uploading files.
 It's API is based on [Multer](https://github.com/expressjs/multer).
-Please note that it's not exactly the same.
+Please note that it's not exactly the same, and currently is being focussed to work only on CloudFlare Workers.
+Other platforms are not tested.

+A demo can be found here: [multerize-workers-test](https://github.com/samhoogantink/multerize-workers-test)

 **NOTE**: Multerize will not process any form which is not multipart (`multipart/form-data`).